Understanding and troubleshooting “Synchronous Timeout Exceeded” in SAP Process Integration/SAP Process Orchestration

 This timeout is defined once the message is created within the SAP Process Integration/SAP Process Orchestration system.
 This occurs at the Sender Communication Channel.
 If there is a timeout parameter set in the Communication Channel, then this parameter will be the one considered for the internal message timeout (for example parameter “syncTimeout” for module “CallSapAdapter” in a SOAP Sender Communication Channel).

 If no specific parameter is defined at the Communication Channel, then the default message timeout from the system will be used.
-It is defined by the parameter “xiadapter.inbound.timeout.default” within the Service “XPI Adapter: XI”.
+For AEX systems (Java-only), It is defined by the parameter “xiadapter.outbound.timeout.default” within the Service “XPI Adapter: XI”.